Cheetah2210/A_COMPLETELY_REASONABLE_TOS/README.md

 ❓ WHICH RULES.
 🧾 END USER TERMS — VERSION 3.14159
-🧾 Item	📌 Status

 Effective	Immediately upon the Consumer’s inevitable decision to keep reading.
 Retroactive Effect      🚫 Absolutely not.
 Customer Support	🤖 What support?
 We’re not the support drones you’re looking for.
 Move along.
 Time Machine	🚫 Not included.
 Flux Capacitor	🚫 Not included.